 I sold the company in 2001 and moved to Austin.
 But throughout all those decades, authors asked me to copyedit and/or proofread their writings.
-In fall of 2015, I moved to New Zealand, though my banking (and thus your payments) remain in Texas.
+In fall of 2015, I moved to New Zealand, though the Internet gives me a global presence.
 Business continues as usual.

 My fee is $60/hour, but once I've put in 30 hours on a project the rate drops to $54/hour.
 Students and those in Education get 10% off the non-rush rate from the start.

 If it's a rush job -- i.e., something you must have completed in seven days or less -- the fee is $90/hour.
-Students and those in Education get a small discount on rush jobs.
+Students and those in Education also get a 10% discount on rush jobs.

 I do three read-throughs of your work.
 In the first read-through, I may make a few marks, but mostly I'm tuning in to your style, the "voice" of the book, your characters and/or message.
 In the second read-through, I mark typos, punctuation and grammar errors, questionable passages, and places that "clunk."
 I also note my suggestions about rewriting, further development, etc. And I double-check all statistics, references, names, places, websites, quotations, etc. Then I set the writing aside for at least a day, if possible.
 When I come back to it fresh, I do a final check of my edits and verify that your "voice" is true from beginning to end.

 After that, I send you the material to revise.
 And we repeat the process for as many revisions as necessary.